MEMBERS

 Training

 We train every day from 10:00 AM to 12:00 PM, and then from 2:00 PM to 4:00 PM.
 Each seminar is taught by a different senior instructor (8th Dan and above) with assistants.
-You should take plenty of drinking water to the dojo, and a clean towel because even in the Autumn, while the temperature might not be much higher than 80°F, (26ºC) the humidity is oppressive and you will sweat.
+You should take plenty of drinking water to the dojo, and a clean towel because even in the Spring and Autumn, while the temperature might not be much higher than 80°F, (26ºC) the humidity is oppressive and you will sweat.
 It is very easy to become dehydrated, so I recommend that you drink far more water than you feel you need to avoid problems which might stop you enjoying the training, and your visit to Okinawa.

 Training is polite but comfortably informal.
 There is little if any military style “drilling” and the atmosphere is very much University rather than High School.
 Our instructors like to teach a few students at a time in depth, at most a small group of 3-5, which is why they bring multiple teaching assistants.
 They teach with great precision and care, and quite often with humour!